wblakecaldwell/pigeon/README.md

 # pigeon (in progress)
 System for fetching status from remote clients

-This is a work in progress - everything will change.
+This is almost certainly a dead project.